 Have you spent too much time in the sun in the past, especially sunbathing without protection, used irritating care products or gone a bit overboard with facial scrubs?
 The chances are your skin is damaged or ageing more quickly.
 Fortunately there are products to repair some of the damage.

 Protect your skin to prevent the discolouration from worsening.
 Use a broad-spectrum sunscreen daily.
 Check that it has an SPF of 30 or higher.
-This helps reduce sun damage (brown pigment spots) and red skin left by pimples.
+This helps reduce sun damage (brown pigment spots) and red skin left by breakouts.

 Then go for products that inhibit melanin (pigment) production.
 Ingredients such as vitamin C, niacinamide, acetyl glucosamine and retinol have been proven to be effective.
 Also use an AHA or BHA exfoliant daily.
 Apply the product all over your face (or on the body part in question), not just on the spots.
 Be patient: it may take six to twelve weeks before you see the results.